pykiki/PyKI/tools/PyKItools/README.txt

 ```
 ./gen_cert.py -n vpn3-mp.ritano.fr -p client -r -d 180 --key-size 2048 --city Paris
 ```
-* renewing certificate choosing a date for the renewal to start on.
-This will revocate the current certificate on 09/09/2016 at 23:59:59 and begin the new cert at 09/09/2016 with your current time (generating certificate time(hour:min:sec))
+* renewing certificate choosing a number of days, from your current date, for the current certificate to expire.
+This will revocate the current certificate in 4 days and begin the new cert immediately
 ```
-./gen_cert.py --cn vpn3-mp.ritano.fr -p server -r -b "09/09/2016"
+./gen_cert.py --cn vpn3-mp.ritano.fr -p server -r -b 4
 ```

 ## generate csr: